2060-io/didcomm-mediator/test/Client-Agent/README.md

 ## Notes

 - The client agent automatically accepts incoming connections (autoAcceptConnections is set to true).
 - Mediation is initiated if no default mediator is found.
 The mediator's - - invitation URL is fetched from http://localhost:4000/invitation.
-You can change this url to that of the cloud-agent locate to cloud an connect with Mobile Agent.
+You can change this url to that of the didcomm-mediator locate to cloud an connect with Mobile Agent.
 - The agent utilizes WebSocket (WsOutboundTransport) for outbound transport.